Regulation of Care

 (1) A registered person

-must act in an open and transparent way in relation to care and treatment
+in an open and transparent way; and

 (2) A registered person